mechmotum/mechmotum.github.io/content/pages/jobs.rst

 Job Function: Student Worker

-Job Purpose: To assist Dr. Jason K. Moore in setting up and maintaining computational cloud services for the LibreTexts_ project.
+Job Purpose: To assist Dr. Jason K. Moore and Richard Feltstykket in setting up and maintaining computational cloud services for the LibreTexts_ project.

 Job Description: